BrunoBudelRossi/vigenere-cipher-crack/README.md

 # vigenere-cipher-crack
-Crack vigenere cipher when keylen is 1
+Crack vigenere cipher when key length is 1